The Linera banner

 The contract binary is the first component of a Linera application.
 It can actually change the state of the application.

-To create a contract, we need to implement the Contract trait, which is as follows:
+To create a contract, we need to create a new type and implement the Contract trait for it, which is as follows:

-pub trait Contract: WithContractAbi + ContractAbi + Send + Sized {
+pub trait Contract: WithContractAbi + ContractAbi + Sized {

-/// Initializes the application on the chain that created it.
+/// Instantiates the application on the chain that created it.

 /// Applies an operation from the current block.